 In 2007, he appeared in Sydney Lumet’s Before the Devil Knows You’re Dead with Marisa Tomei, Ethan Hawke and Albert Finney, The Savages with Laura Linney, and Charlie Wilson’s War which starred Tom Hanks and Julia Roberts.

 As time progresses, we'll have more info about Philip Seymour Hoffman here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.